VivekkumarChauhan/CustomerChurnAI/README.md

 ## License

-This project is licensed under the MIT License-see the [LICENSE](LICENSE) file for details .
+This project is licensed under the MIT License-see the [LICENSE](LICENSE) file for details vsvshs.

 ## Contributing
 We welcome contributions to enhance **CustomerChurnAI**!
 If you're interested in contributing, please follow these steps: